polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/ihc.md

 ![ihc-overview](images/ihc-overview.png)
 ### Inter-hart Communication Channel (IHCC)

-PolarFire SoC provides up to ten inter-hart communication channels (IHCC) of which:
+The Icicle Kit Reference Design's AMP subsystem provides up to ten inter-hart communication channels (IHCC) of which:

 - Four are dedicated for communication between the monitor hart (E51) and applications harts (U54's) using the Hart Software Services (HSS)
-- One is assigned communication between two software contexts at operating system level using the RPMsg protocol
+- One is assigned for communication between two software contexts at operating system level using the RPMsg protocol

 The six remaining channels are not used by the software.
-This free channels could be used to extend the inter-hart communication if required.
+These free channels could be used to extend the inter-hart communication if required.

 Each IHC channel is divided into two unidirectional subchannels that provide a signaling mechanism between a "sender" and a "receiver" hart.

-Each subchannel consists in:
+Each subchannel consists of:

 - Up to four 32-bit "message out" write-only registers that can be used to send data to the receiving hart.